thephpleague/uri/README.md

 echo $scheme->getUriComponent(); //will echo 'https://'

 ```
-The URL components that solely relies on this behaviour are:
+The URL components that only implement this interface are:

 * `scheme` with the `League\Url\Components\Scheme`;
 * `user` with the `League\Url\Components\User`;